Does Quartessence Ease Tensions?: Results and discussion

+This quantity estimates the concordance of the data sets, evaluating, through the DIC estimator, the ratio between the evidence of the two data sets being described by the same set of parameters, and the evidence of the two being described by different parameter sets.
+We find $\Delta\log{I}\approx 0.5$, meaning a not substantial evidence in favour of \udm.
+This implies a negligible difference between $\Lambda$CDM and \udm.
+Hence, we can conclude that widening the parameter space from \lcdm\ to \udm\ does not significantly improve the concordance of CMB and LSS data sets, despite an apparent easing of the tension.

-Let us emphasise that these conclusions depend on the estimators used to quantify the tension ($T(S_8)$) and to compare the models ($\Delta\textrm{DIC}$).
-Our results justify further investigation of quartessence model, which we leave for future work, in order to assess this dependence using other tension estimators \citep[e.g.][]{Charnock:2017vcd} and more refined model comparison techniques, such as the computation of the Bayesian evidence for the extended model \citep{Heavens:2017hkr}.
-In any case, we believe that the reconciliation of early- and late-Universe observations attained by quartessence models makes them worth deeper investigations, in particular for what concerns their non-linear behaviour, either with dedicated numerical $N$-body simulations or through non-linear perturbation theory approaches.
+Let us emphasise that these conclusions depend on the estimators used to quantify the tension, namely $T(S_8)$, and to compare the models, viz.\ $\Delta\textrm{DIC}$.
+Our results justify further investigations of quartessence models, which we leave for future work, in order to assess this dependence using other tension estimators \citep[e.g.][]{Charnock:2017vcd, Raveri:2018wln} and more refined model comparison techniques, such as the computation of the Bayesian evidence for the extended model \citep{Heavens:2017hkr}.
+In any case, we believe that the reconciliation of early- and late-Universe observations attained by quartessence models makes them worth deeper investigations, in particular for what concerns their nonlinear behaviour, either with dedicated numerical $N$-body simulations or through nonlinear perturbation theory approaches.